Offirmo/offirmo-monorepo/stack--current/A-apps--core/the-boring-rpg/x-sandbox/src/hateoas/notes.md

 recommended design?
 chain of resources with "continue-to" or actions/engagements? ex.
 TBRPG's play = action/engagement? or /aventure -> /adventure/last -> adventures?
+-> rsrc when we may want to go back to it (ex last adventure's result) -> engagement when disposable + we don't want to have it again if revisiting the rsrc